Of our entire lap of Australia, our visit to to Cape Range National Park was the absolute highlight.

 Our favourite one was Kurrajong Campground, nestled between sand dunes and with almost immediate access to stunning waters with plenty of coral gardens to explore.

-The nearby attractions which are no more than 15 minutes away by car are another advantage of staying there.
+The nearby attractions which are no more than 15 minutes away by car are another advantage of staying within the park.

 Be smart and if you know the dates you are planning to visit then book those dates!
-Ningaloo is a highly regarded area to holiday and is booked out months in advance.
+Ningaloo Reef is a highly regarded area to holiday and can be booked out months in advance.

 Cape Range National Park – Things to Do